 Visit a drive-in movie.

 Drive-in movies are becoming a thing again.
-Pick a nice evening and go watch a classic under the stars with your love.
+Pick a nice evening and watch a classic under the stars with your love.

 I love challenging my partner to a game of pool.
 I generally have no idea what I’m doing, but I tend to play well.
-Even if you’re terrible at pool, your partner will get a kick out of either teaching you or beating you!
+Even if you’re terrible at pool, your partner will get a kick out of teaching or beating you!

 Go for a hike.